-Classified: A classified employee is any person who is hired by the District in a non-exempt position and does not hold a certificate issued by the Georgia Professional Standards Commission or receives an employment contract.
-Probationary Period: First full six (6) months

-- Certified: A certified employee is any person who is hired by the district in a job that requires a professional educator certificate for teaching, service, or leadership field and receives an annual contract for employment.
+- Classified: A classified employee is any person who is hired by the District in a non-exempt position and does not hold a certificate issued by the Georgia Professional Standards Commission or receives an employment contract.
+Probationary Period: First full six (6) months of service in a position to which a new or existing employee has been assigned including promotions, demotions, and reassignments/transfers.
+See policy regulation GCB-R(1) - Certified: A certified employee is any person who is hired by the district in a job that requires a professional educator certificate for teaching, service, or leadership field and receives an annual contract for employment.
 Probationary Period: First ninety (90) working days or one (1) semester in a position, whichever comes first.
-See policy regulation GARD-R(1) - At-Will: An at-will employee is any person who is hired by the District in an exempt position and does not receive an employment contract, except confidential employees of the law department and those employees in positions specifically exempted from the classified employee classification by the Atlanta Board of Education.
+See policy regulation GARD-R(1)

+• At-Will: An at-will employee is any person who is hired by the District in an exempt position and does not receive an employment contract, except confidential employees of the law department and those employees in positions specifically exempted from the classified employee classification by the Atlanta Board of Education.